wecarsoniv/augmented-pca/docs/source/contents/examples.rst

 .. image:: ../_static/img/gene_express_sapca_cluster_docs.svg
     :width: 400
-    :alt: gene expression sAPCA clustering
+    :alt: gene expression SAPCA clustering

-aAPCA Example - Removal of Image Nuisance
+AAPCA Example - Removal of Image Nuisance
 ------------------------------------------------------------------------------------------------------------------------

-The ability of aAPCA to create representations invariant to concomitant data or nuisance variables is demonstrated using images from the `Extended Yale Face Database B <http://vision.ucsd.edu/~leekc/ExtYaleDatabase/ExtYaleB.html>`_.
+The ability of AAPCA to create representations invariant to concomitant data or nuisance variables is demonstrated using images from the `Extended Yale Face Database B <http://vision.ucsd.edu/~leekc/ExtYaleDatabase/ExtYaleB.html>`_.
 This dataset contains facial images of 38 human subjects taken with the light source at varying angles of azimuth and elevation, resulting in shadows cast across subject faces.
 Here, the nuisance variable is the variable lighting angles resulting in shadows that obscure parts of the image, and by extension features of subject identity.
-Here, aAPCA is used to create representations that, in addition to representing the variance in the image data, are invariant to this shadow nuisance variable.
+Here, AAPCA is used to create representations that, in addition to representing the variance in the image data, are invariant to this shadow nuisance variable.